iyowasay/CNN_traffic_sign/README.md

 <img src="/image/visual.png" alt="aug" width="650" height="370"/>

 3. Look into the test set performance, the distribution and the quality of incorrectly classified images.

-4. compare the performance of different optimizers and plot the learning curves.
+4. Compare the performance of different optimizers and plot the learning curves. [article](https://ruder.io/optimizing-gradient-descent/index.html#adam)

 5. Try out more combination of hyperparameters or different models, such as AlexNet, VGGNet.
+Find more traffic sign images from Google Streetview and evaluate the result.

+6. Implement early termination.
+It is not necessary for the model to always finish all the epochs.
+Instead, you can define a max number of epochs and a stop value n.
+The model will stop training when there's no improvement, compare with previous iteration, for the last n epochs.
+Or you can simply keep and save the model which gives the highest validation accuracy.
+This can also prevent overtraining or overfitting.